sidthoviti/Fine-Tuning-ResNet50-Pretrained-on-ImageNet-for-CIFAR-10/README.md

 # Fine-Tuning-ResNet50-Pretrained-on-ImageNet-for-CIFAR-10
 We explored the process of fine-tuning a pretrained ResNet50 model on the CIFAR-10 dataset.
+The fine-tuned ResNet-50 model achieved an accuracy of 92.34% on CIFAR-10 test set.

 Read the blog post that explains this project: [Fine-Tuning ResNet50 pretrained on ImageNet for CIFAR-10](https://sidthoviti.com/fine-tuning-resnet50-pretrained-on-imagenet-for-cifar-10/)